chrislattman/blogging-project/docs/git/README.md

 git tag -a v1.0.1 -m "Version 1.0.1" git push origin v1.0.1
 ```

+- To create a tag at a previous commit: `git tag -a v1.0.1 -m "Version 1.0.1" <commit-hash>`
+- The commit hash can be the full hash or part of it

 To update and list all of the tags, run the following code: